The Intellectual Property Review: United Kingdom

 v Database rights

-Where there has been a substantial investment in obtaining, verifying or presenting the contents of a database the sui generis right will arise.
+Where there has been a substantial investment in obtaining, verifying or presenting the contents of a database, the sui generis right will arise.
 Protection lasts for 15 years from the end of the calendar year in which the database was completed.
+The UK continues to recognise sui generis database rights that existed on 31 December 2020 but after that date qualification criteria require UK nationality, residence or establishment.

 Where all or a substantial part of the contents of the database are extracted or reutilised without the owner's permission, database rights will be infringed.